mozilla/learning.mozilla.org/README.md

 -|-
 `ENABLE_BADGES` | rendering the `/badges` and `/badge/....` routes, and reveals the badge main page as a sidebar navigation option.

+## Content Security Policies

+If you run into CORS or CSP issues (blocked domains trying to GET or POST, loading external scripts like X-Ray Goggles, etc) then you probably want to make sure that the Content Security Policy is set to clear whatever it is you need cleared.

+We handle this in `app.js`, in the `helmet.contentSecurityPolicy` block.
+Typically you'll care about the `connectSrc` block for remote content fetching, and the `scriptSrc` block for injecting/loading external scripts, although you might have CSP needs outside those two categories: all of the major CSP categories have their own section and should be readily identifiable.

 ## Lightweight Dynamic Server (Experimental)

 The site can also be served through a lightweight server which